Oracle Corporation (ORCL) Stock Analysis — Price Target, Hold Rating & DCF Valuation (2026)

 Does ORCL consistently beat earnings estimates?

-ORCL has beaten consensus EPS estimates in 75% of tracked quarterly periods — indicating consistent delivery.
+ORCL has beaten consensus EPS estimates in 9% of tracked quarterly periods — indicating inconsistent delivery.
 The most recent reported quarter beat consensus by 5.7%.
-Sustained above-consensus delivery supports both the Momentum and Quality factor scores and provides a tailwind to the current rating.
+Below-average earnings consistency is a primary headwind to the rating and a key watch item in the quantitative model.
 Earnings surprise magnitude and direction are incorporated into the Momentum and Quality dimensions of the five-factor scoring model.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework →

 How does ORCL contribute to portfolio risk and diversification?

-ORCL carries a beta of 1.60 (high-volatility / growth-sensitive relative to the broad equity market).
+ORCL carries a beta of 1.54 (high-volatility / growth-sensitive relative to the broad equity market).
 A beta above 1.0 means the position amplifies market moves in both directions at a typical portfolio weight.
+Strongest peer co-movement: MSFT (0.39), SAP (0.16), AMZN (0.12).
+Holding ORCL alongside these names in the same portfolio increases concentration risk.
 True portfolio risk is a function of the full covariance structure — a single stock's beta does not reveal its marginal contribution to portfolio tail loss.
 The A.L.
 Capital Advisory Portfolio Health Check quantifies concentration risk (Herfindahl-Hirschman Index), pairwise correlations, and marginal CVaR contribution across all your holdings.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Ledoit-Wolf Covariance Framework →

 What quantitative methodology does A.L.
 Capital Advisory use to analyse ORCL?

 A.L.
 Capital Advisory analyses Oracle Corporation (ORCL) using a four-component quantitative framework grounded in CFA Institute standards.
 (1) DCF Valuation: projects free cash flows under bear and bull assumptions, discounts at WACC to produce an intrinsic value range with margin-of-safety calculation.
 (2) Five-Factor Scoring: each equity is scored 1–5 on Value, Quality, Momentum, Volatility, and Size.
 (3) CVaR Tail Risk: 95th-percentile Conditional Value at Risk from historical simulation of daily returns on a one-month horizon.
 (4) Earnings Surprise Analysis: quarterly beat rate and magnitude are incorporated into the Momentum and Quality factor scores.
 The current Hold rating for ORCL is the output of applying this complete framework to current data.
-All analysis is conducted personally by Anton Ladnyi, CFA Charterholder (ex-Goldman Sachs Equity Research, ex-J.P.
-Morgan Wealth Management), founder of A.L.
-Capital Advisory, Berlin.
-CFA Charter: https://credentials.cfainstitute.org/5ff4f4bf-f1e6-4ca7-9ab2-aaed50ec2e43 Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →
+Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
+Morgan) · A.L.
+Capital Advisory.
+Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →

 Stress-Test This View Live